 Ladies Mile Masterplan

 A Council-led Masterplan for the Te Putahi Ladies Mile area was adopted on 30 June 2022 as a way of ensuring a holistic approach to planning for this growing area of the Whakatipu Basin.
-A District Plan Variation is expected to be notified soon.
+Submissions on a District Plan Variation were held in May and June 2023, with an independent hearings panel sharing its recommendation on the Variation in March 2024.

 What's the latest?